smarinovic/smarinovic.github.io/_posts/2020-05-28-EggHunter.md

 ## First try ##

-Let's write an Egg Hunter in assembly code based on prototype.
+Let's write an Egg Hunter in assembly code based on prototype and see what will happen.

 ```
+global _start

+_start:

+XOR EAX, EAX                    ; clear EAX

+NEXT_ADDRESS:                   ; label used for looping
+  INC EAX                       ; increase EAX by 1

+  CMP dword [eax], 0x74303077   ; Compare 4 bytes with w00t
+  JNZ SHORT NEXT_ADDRESS        ; if w00t not found, jump to NEXT_ADDRESS

+  CMP dword [edx+4], 0x74303077 ; if w00t found, compare next 4 bytes with w00t
+  JNZ SHORT NEXT_ADDRESS        ; if second w00t not found, jump to NEXT_ADDRESS

+  ADD EAX, 0x8                  ; if two eggs are found, increase EAX + 8
+  JMP EAX                       ; jump to EAX + 8 address where shell code would be located

 ```
-But when we try to run it and observe behaviour with GDB we get segmentation fault.
+But when we try to run it and observe behaviour with GDB we get an segmentation fault.

 ```
 Program received signal SIGSEGV, Segmentation fault.